flash-global/node-red-contrib-binpacking/README.md

 # node-red-contrib-binpacking

-node-red-contrib-binpacking is based on the binpackingjs (https://github.com/olragon/binpackingjs) library. it only supports 3D pakcing and is primarly designed for logistics purpose.
+node-red-contrib-binpacking is based on the binpackingjs (https://github.com/olragon/binpackingjs) library.

+It only supports 3D packing and is primarly designed for logistics purpose.

 ## Input / Output